Joel Fan: Career

-Joel Fan is described as a pianist who plays with "eloquence and sensitivity", and a "rhythmic acuteness and broad tonal palette.”
-Fan's “commanding technique and the passion he brings to his performances” have been noted in his appearances as a concerto soloist, recitalist, and chamber musician.
-In addition, Fan “not only embraces classical music in his repertoire, but has commissioned new works and is also passionate about world music.”

-As a concerto soloist, Joel Fan brings “vibrant, passionate, tender, sparkling life” to over 40 different concertos he has performed from the traditional classical repertoire, as well as works such as Messiaen Turangalila Symphony, Szymanowski Symphony-Concertante No. 4, and Bernstein's Age of Anxiety.
+Joel Fan has performed as a soloist with over 40 different concertos from the traditional classical repertoire, as well as works such as Messiaen Turangalila Symphony, Szymanowski Symphony-Concertante No. 4, and Bernstein's Age of Anxiety.
 He has appeared as a soloist with orchestras worldwide including the New York Philharmonic, Boston Pops Orchestra, Royal Stockholm Philharmonic, Singapore Symphony, Odesa Philharmonic, and London Sinfonietta.
-Among the conductors he has worked with include Keith Lockhart, David Zinman, Alan Gilbert, Zubin Mehta, David Robertson and many others.
+He has collaborated with various conductors like Keith Lockhart, David Zinman, Alan Gilbert, Zubin Mehta, David Robertson and others.

-As a recitalist, critics have reported that Joel Fan "has a huge dynamic range and tremendous facility", and his performances sound “freshly conceived and full of character”.
-With his “willingness to juxtapose traditional and unexpected repertory”, Fan’s solo concerts are designed to be “exciting and fun, capturing the ears of classical music lovers as well as more-casual listeners.”
 Fan has been presented as a solo recitalist on the stages of the Kennedy Center, the Ravinia Festival, Jordan Hall, Calgary Celebrity Series, the Metropolitan Museum of Art, and the National Gallery of Art in Washington D.C.
-Internationally, Fan’s recitals have been heard on four continents including his tours of China, Cuba and South America.
+Internationally, Fan's recitals have been heard on four continents including his tours of China, Cuba and South America.
+His recital performances have received praised for their composition and energetic tones.

 Silk Road Ensemble

 In 1998, cellist Yo-Yo Ma established the Silk Road Ensemble.
-As a member, Joel Fan’s performances appear on their first album, Silk Road Journeys, which was released in 2001 and with the ensemble in their initial tour of China and their concerts at the Kennedy Center later that year.
+As a member, Fan's performances appear on their first album, Silk Road Journeys (2001) and with the ensemble in their initial tour of China and their concerts at the Kennedy Center later that year.
 His history of performances with Yo-Yo Ma and the Silk Road Ensemble include concert venues such as Carnegie Hall, the Kennedy Center, the Concertgebouw, and television programs such as Good Morning America.
-Along with cellist Yo-Yo Ma, Wu Man on pipa, and Wu Tong on sheng, Fan also performed premieres such as Bright Sheng’s concerto The Song and Dance of Tears with the London Sinfonietta at the BBC Proms.
-Joel Fan is noted for his work with Yo-Yo Ma performing repertoire that includes works drawn from the traditional cello repertoire, contemporary works, the music of cultures outside the classical tradition, and in performances of traditional chamber music and Beethoven’s Triple Concerto.
+Along with Yo-Yo Ma, Wu Man on pipa, and Wu Tong on sheng, Fan also performed premieres such as Bright Sheng's concerto The Song and Dance of Tears with the London Sinfonietta at the BBC Proms.
+Fan is noted for his work with Yo-Yo Ma, performing repertoire that includes works drawn from the traditional cello repertoire, contemporary works, the music of cultures outside the classical tradition, and in performances of traditional chamber music and Beethoven's Triple Concerto.